Dialectical Behavior Therapy Intensive Training™

 Tony DuBose, PsyD

 Anthony P. DuBose, PsyD is the Chief Training Executive & Director of CE/CME for Behavioral Tech, LLC, the company founded by Marsha Linehan, Ph.D., ABPP, for the dissemination of evidence-based treatments.
-Dr. DuBose is a Board Certified Clinician through the DBT-Linehan Board of Certification.
-He is a Founding Member of the Evidence Based Treatment Centers of Seattle, PLLC.
-He received a doctoral degree in clinical psychology from Pacific University of Oregon.
-He completed his predoctoral psychology internship at Western State Hospital in Lakewood, WA, and his residency requirements for psychology licensure as a postdoctoral fellow in clinical child psychology through the University of Washington's Department of Psychiatry and Behavioral Sciences.
+He is a Founding Member and serves on the Advisory Board of the Evidence Based Treatment Centers of Seattle, PLLC.
+Dr. DuBose received a doctoral degree in clinical psychology from Pacific University of Oregon.
+He completed his predoctoralpsychology internship at Western State Hospital in Lakewood, WA, and his residency requirements for psychology licensure as a postdoctoral fellow in clinical child psychology through the University of Washington's Department of Psychiatry and Behavioral Sciences.
 Before training as a psychologist he completed a Master of Science degree in counseling from Loyola University of New Orleans and worked as a family therapist upon completion of that degree.

 Pablo Gagliesi, MD